OASIS tutoring program recently featured in the Rio Rancho Observer

 (please note that the Google map shows the shopping center but not our actual location, which is at the east side of the building).

-Special Collections Library & OASIS present the 2013 Speakers Program "From Corrales to Pajarito: The Original Spanish Neighborhoods Along the Rio Rancho."
+Special Collections Library & OASIS present the 2014 Speakers Program "From New Town to the Nuclear Age: Albuquerque 1880-1960."
 Free monthly lectures (no registration required) at Botts Hall, Special Collections Library, 432 Central Ave.
 NE.
 Please call the Library at 848-1376 or visit their website for more information!

 OASIS wins the American Society on Aging 2013 Gloria Cavanaugh Award

 The American Society on Aging (ASA) has announced three national leadership awards recognizing significant contributions to the field of aging.
 The 2013 winner of the ASA Gloria Cavanaugh Award for Excellence in Training and Education is the OASIS Institute.
 Click here for more info.